spsforks/ziglang-zig-wiki/Contributing.md

  2. Building from source after making local changes.
     - In this case use `stage3/bin/zig build -p stage4 -Dno-lib`.
 Expected wait: about 1 minute.

+This leaves you with two builds of Zig:

+ * `stage3/bin/zig` - an optimized master branch build.
+Useful for miscellaneous activities such as `zig fmt`, as well as for building the compiler itself after changing the source code.
+ * `stage4/bin/zig` - a debug build that includes your local changes; useful for testing and eliminating bugs before submitting a patch.

 ## Testing

 ```